Applicability of the Student Rules, policies and procedures

 (6) Applicants with qualifications gained wholly in English from countries other than Australia, New Zealand, the Republic of Ireland, Canada, the United Kingdom, and the United States of America must provide evidence of English Language Competence in accordance with the requirements of the Teacher Registration Board of Western Australia.

-(b) must have at least one major study or two minor studies relevant to secondary teaching curriculum areas offered by the University and reflecting the national program standard for teaching.
+(b) must have at least one major study relevant to secondary teaching curriculum areas offered by the University and reflecting the national program standard for teaching.
 A major is defined as at least 6 semester units of study in a discipline with at least two of those units studied at second year university level and two at third year university level.
 A minor study is at least 4 semester units in a discipline with a least two units at second year university level;

 Admission ranking and selection